 GETTING THERE: Fly into Frankfurt, Germany

 GETTING BETWEEN COUNTRIES: Drive for 1.5 hours or take the train for 1.5 hours.

 5 | Colmar, France + Basel, Switzerland

 If you want to spend your Europen vacation wandering charming streets and feeling like you’re in a fairytale, this is it.
 Basel, Switzerland holds a special place in my heart and is often an overlooked town.
 Only a quick 45-minute train ride from the popular and iconic Colmar, France, Basel offers a unique culture that only a town on the border of three countries can.
 Basel is especially fun during Herbstmesse, the local Autumn Fair when the city literally turns into a fair!
-Combine these two beautiful cities for a one of a kind holiday.
+Combine these two beautiful cities for a one-of-a-kind holiday.

 GETTING THERE: Fly into Basel or Zurich